How and Why Lights Attract Fish

 FISHING with artificial light has been around for many years.
 In the early days the most common method was to hang a lantern over the side of a boat.
 Some of the old timers thought the light attracted bugs (which they did), and in return the fish surrounded the boat in hopes of getting a meal.
-There are still those who believe the old theory of fewer bugs, less fish, but new technology has done much to disprove that theory.
+There are still those who believe the old theory of more bugs, more fish, but new technology has done much to disprove that theory.

 Rods, lures, fish locator’s and Underwater Lights all help increase your chances of catching your limits on a daily basis, but they are not magic.
 In order for lights to attract fish, there has to be fish to attract.
 If you have a dock that sits in 2 feet of water and you have never caught a fish in the area, chances are the lights will not be the magical solution to the problem.
 If the water is unsuitable to hold fish, not even lights will help lure fish into unhealthy water.
 Fish require good quality water, underwater structure to hide in and an open escape path into deeper water.
 If your dock is lacking any of these features, the number of fish you will attract to the light will be less.

 With that said though, the use of artificial light WILL attract fish to your Boat or Dock if the boat or dock is located in water capable of holding fish and if you follow the below suggestions.